 LMWH or warfarin are drugs of choice.
 Low dose unfractionated heparin is not recommended.

 Low molecular weight heparin or LMWH is started 12–24 hours after operation and is given once or twice daily thereafter.
-Warfarin is started the evening after operation, and the dose is titrated to achieve an INR of 2–3.
+Warfarin is started the evening after the operation, and the dose is titrated to achieve an INR of 2–3.

 Because LMWH produces rapid anticoagulation, the risk of bleeding is higher.

-Elastic stockings nor intermittent pneumatic compression does not reduce incidence of proximal DVT in patients who undergo elective hip arthroplasty, although both modalities lower the rate of calf DVT.
+Elastic stockings nor intermittent pneumatic compression does not reduce the incidence of proximal DVT in patients who undergo elective hip arthroplasty, although both modalities lower the rate of calf DVT.